future-agi/futureagi-sdk/README.md

 ```

 **Initializes the Futureagi Client**
-* api_key: provided API key associated with your account.
+* _api_key_: provided API key associated with your account.
-* secret_key:provided identifier to connect records to spaces.
+* _secret_key_:provided identifier to connect records to spaces.
-* uri: URI to send your records to Futureagi client.
+* _uri_: URI to send your records to Futureagi client.
-* max_workers: maximum number of concurrent requests to Futureagi.
+* _max_workers_: maximum number of concurrent requests to Futureagi.
 Defaults to 8.
-* max_queue_bound: maximum number of concurrent future objects generated for publishing to Fi.
+* _max_queue_bound_: maximum number of concurrent future objects generated for publishing to Futureagi.
 Defaults to 5000.
-* timeout: how long to wait for the server to send data before giving up.
+* _timeout_: how long to wait for the server to send data before giving up.
 Defaults to 200.
-* additional_headers: Dictionary of additional headers to append to request
+* _additional_headers_: Dictionary of additional headers to append to request

 You can also set these keys as environment variables:
 ```